 “It seems like, to me, a vagina—as a man—would be more desirable than a man’s anus.
 That’s just me.
 I’m just thinking: There’s more there!
 She’s got more to offer.
 I mean, come on, dudes!
 You know what I’m saying?
 But hey, sin: It’s not logical, my man.
 It’s just not logical.”

-To reduce a person’s sexuality to an oversimplified and graphic question of where to put the penis is dismissive and homophobic.
+To reduce a person’s sexuality to an oversimplified and graphic question of where to put the penis is dismissive.
 And honestly, I don’t think it represents most Christians’ views on homosexuality.
 Even most conservative Christians believe that same-sex sexual attraction is not a sin in and of itself.
 But Phil depicts gay people as deviant, and that’s a big problem.
 And if his words above represent “Christian values” then we need to have another look at Jesus.

 But Phil’s problematic rant didn’t stop there.
 He later included Nazis and Islamists in a list of reasons the world is suffering, and also made some really ignorant remarks about black people: